kcri-tz/sans/README.md

 For the main program, there are no strict dependencies other than C++ version 14.

-However, there are some _optional_ features:
+However, there are some **optional** features:
 * To read in a **colored de Bruijn graph**, SANS uses the API of [Bifrost](https://github.com/pmelsted/bifrost).
 * To convert the output into NEXUS format, the provided script requires Python 3.
 * To visualize the splits, we recommend the tool [SplitsTree](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/algorithms-in-bioinformatics/software/splitstree).

+**Windows** is currently supported with full basic functionaly but limited features only.
+Confer to branch "windows".

 ## Compilation